 50-65% of our body is water, so drink up to ensure all body systems are functioning optimally.
 Drinking water between meals is best as drinking too much water during meals dilutes hydrochloric acid in your stomach which aids digestion.

-Start your day with a glass of warm water and squeeze of half a lemon or lime – it helps to kick start your metabolism and cleanse your liver.
+Start your day like mine with a glass of warm water and squeeze of half a lemon or lime – it kick starts your metabolism and cleanses your liver.

 8. Get a good nights’ sleep